ToMCCA-3: A realistic 3-body coalescence model: 4D to 3D reduction

 \section{4D to 3D reduction}

-In the so-called {\it sudden approximation}, the Lorentz-invariant yield of a trinucleon system of total spin s is given by: \footnote{Note that in these calculations, we use bold and italic fonts for three- and four-vectors.
+In the so-called {\it sudden approximation}, the Lorentz-invariant yield of a trinucleon system is given by \footnote{Note that in these calculations, we use bold and italic fonts for three- and four-vectors.
 For example, the four-vector $x\equiv(t,\bmr)$ and $p\equiv(p^0,\bmp)$.
-Moreover, the four-vectors product will be indicate with $p\cdot r \equiv p^0 t-\bmp\cdot\bmr$}
+Moreover, the four-vectors product will be indicate with $p\cdot r \equiv p^0 t-\bmp\cdot\bmr$.}: